mahnoorfatima997/macad-thesis-25/benchmarking/README.md

 ### No Data Found
 Ensure you have run some tutoring sessions first.
 The system needs interaction data in `./thesis_data/interactions_*.csv` format.

+**Solution**:
+1. Run the main app and have some conversations: `streamlit run mega_architectural_mentor.py`
+2. Click "Export Session Data" in the sidebar after each session
+3. Or generate test data: `python benchmarking/generate_test_data.py`

 ### Insufficient Data for Training
 The proficiency classifier needs at least 5 sessions.
 The GNN model works best with 10+ sessions.

+**Error**: `ValueError: max() iterable argument is empty`
+- This occurs when trying to cluster with less than 3 sessions
+- The system now handles this gracefully with rule-based assignment

+### Session Data Not Saving
+Make sure you:
+1. Have interactions with the AI (not just uploading an image)
+2. Click the "Export Session Data" button in the sidebar
+3. Check that `./thesis_data/` directory exists and contains CSV files

 ### Memory Issues
 For large datasets, you can process sessions in batches: